JaimeGSandoval/bork-frens/README.md

 # bork-frens
-A full stack React.js and Node.js application for dog owners who want a community to find doggy play pals for their four legged best friends.
+A full stack React.js and Node.js mobile application for dog owners who want a community to find doggy play pals for their four legged best friends.

 ## Technologies Used
 - React.js